the1lab/1lab/src/Cat/Instances/Sets/Cocomplete.lagda.md

 # Coproducts are disjoint

-As a final lemma, we prove that coproducts in $\sets$, as constructed above, are disjoint.
+As a final lemma, we prove that coproducts in $\Sets$, as constructed above, are disjoint.
 However, this does not apply to _arbitrary_ coproducts; To prove that the injections are monomorphisms, we require that the indexing type be a set.